dylanlee/autoeval-jobs/readme.md

 - **HAND Version**
   - The HAND version argument allows the user to specify a specific version of HAND to generate extents for.
 This argument is required.
 - **Benchmark Source**
   - This is a string that select which source will be used to evaluate HAND against.
-For example 'mip-ripple' will be used to select FEMA MIP data produced by ripple.
+For example 'ripple-mip' will be used to select FEMA MIP data produced by ripple.
 This argument is required.
 - **Date Range**
   - Certain Benchmark sources contain flood scenarios that have a time component to them.
 For example high water mark data is associated with the flood  event associated with a given survey.
 This argument allows for filtering a Benchmark source to only return benchmark data within a certain date range.